Jalup Champion – Stage 4 is now available for sale on the item store. Thank you to everyone who made this possible.

 Not counting Kana Conqueror (232) or Kanji Kingdom (2300), there are 6,250 connecting Jalup cards.
 Quite an odd number to end it on.
 Why not go for an even 10,000?
 If only it were so easy…

 How Jalup runs

 2018 was an extremely busy year.
-I learned how to program for both iOS and Android, and then created respective mobile apps for each from scratch.
+The iOS and Android Apps were released which I created from scratch.
 I continued my 1-2 new posts a week (with occasional delays), as I have for the past 8 years.
 There were Instagram lessons.
 Wakarukana updates.
 And a never-ending inbox where I try to answer every single question or concern I get.

 Most people don’t realize this, but Jalup is pretty much a two-person show.
 It’s myself and my wife.
 We do everything.
 Of course we love it (okay I love it, and I somehow convinced her to love it haha).
 However, I have to occasionally take away time from Jalup to do outside freelance work, because Jalup itself isn’t enough to support us.
 Trust me, I would love to devote myself 100億% on Jalup, without worrying about anything else.
 But you know… reality and stuff.

 Why am I explaining this?
 I just want people to know that Jalup is not some giant company.
 We’re not even a small company.
 We’re two people.
 When I get complaints that I’m not handling the way things Apple would (yes, really), I’d prefer if people put things in perspective.

 But Adam, Jalup is so expensive!
 You must be Apple!